 Smaller administering authorities may not have the technical expertise to maintain the portal locally.
 They may not have the capacity to employ a dedicated in-house IT resource specifically for the portal.
 Administering authorities will have to consider the costs involved when deciding their approach.

 Bespoke features may be overwritten by software updates.
-Administering authorities that make bespoke changes will have to work with their supplier to ensure a thorough testing of each of the enhanced features, in addition to their normal software testing.
+Administering authorities that make bespoke changes will have to work with their supplier to ensure thorough testing of each of the enhanced features, in addition to their normal software testing.
 This may add to the incidental costs when making any changes.
 The frequency of the software updates will also need to be considered, as some suppliers provide version updates several times per year.

 Some technical experience is required to update the portal.
 A dedicated IT resource may not always be available to perform these tasks, particularly in smaller funds.
 If the local team cannot perform the changes, there may be delays in making necessary updates.
 The general view of the survey respondents is that the content management system should be easier to use.
 This would mean that simple changes could be made by team members without specialist technical skills.